 2. Don’t try to prove anything to anyone

 Buying designer clothes and accessories to impress other people will leave you with less money for savings and investments.
+And in order to achieve financial freedom you need to earn, save, and invest.
 Choose the life of your dream over the impression you make on people.

 3. Have more appreciating assets than depreciating assets and liabilities